DessimozLab/edgehog/README.md

                         path to species/genomes phylogenetic tree (newick format) --hogs HOGS           path to the HierarchicalGroups.orthoxml file in which HOGs are stored --gff_directory GFF_DIRECTORY
-                        path to directory with the gffs of extant genomes (each gff file must be named according to the name of an extant genome / leaf on the species tree)
+                        path to directory with the gffs of extant genomes (each gff file must be named according to the name of an extant genome / leaf on the species tree) --hdf5 HDF5           path to the hdf5 file (alternative to gff_directory to run edgeHOG on the entire OMA database)
-  --hdf5 HDF5           path to the hdf5 file (alternative to gff_directory to run edgeHOG on the entire OMA database) --date_edges          whether the age of edges in extant species should be predicted --phylostratify       whether the number of edge retention, gain and loss should be analyzed for each node of the species tree
+  --orient_edges        whether the transcriptional orientation of edges should be predicted --date_edges          whether the age of edges in extant species should be predicted --phylostratify       whether the number of edge retention, gain and loss should be analyzed for each node
+                        of the species tree
-  --max_gaps MAX_GAPS   max_gaps can be seen as the theoritical maximal number of consecutive novel genes that can emerge between two older genes (default = 3), e.g. if max_gaps = 2: the probabilistic A-b-c-D-E-f-g-h-I-J graph will be turn into A-D-E ; I-J in the ancestorwhile if max_gaps = 3: the probabilistic A-b-c-D-E-f-g-h-I-J graph will be
-                        turn into A-D-E-I-J in the ancestor --include_extant_genes
+  --max_gaps MAX_GAPS   max_gaps can be seen as the theoritical maximal number of consecutive novel genes that
+                        can emerge between two older genes (default = 3), e.g. if max_gaps = 2: the
+                        probabilistic A-b-c-D-E-f-g-h-I-J graph will be turn into A-D-E ; I-J in the ancestorwhile if max_gaps = 3: the probabilistic A-b-c-D-E-f-g-h-I-J graph will be turn into A-D-E-I-J in the ancestor --include_extant_genes
                         include extant genes in output file for ancestral reconstructions.
   --out-format {TSV,HDF5}
                         define output format.
 Can be TSV (tab seperated files) or HDF5 (compatible for integration into oma hdf5)
 ```

 ## Input data